Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/codebaseSummary.md

 ### Next.js API Proxy (`api-server/src/app/api/`)
 -   **`chat/route.ts`:**
     -   Handles POST requests from the React Native app.
-    -   Securely calls the Google Gemini API (`gemini-1.5-flash-latest`) with the user's prompt.
+    -   Securely calls the Google Gemini API (`gemini-1.5-flash-latest`) with the user's prompt and a system instruction for the KhaRom persona.
+    -   **Includes a two-step translation fallback mechanism (Implemented 2025-05-11):**
+        -   Detects if the initial AI response is not in Thai using a character-based heuristic.
+        -   If not Thai, makes a second call to the Gemini model with a specific translation instruction to convert the response to Thai.
     -   Manages the Gemini API key (via `process.env.GEMINI_API_KEY`).
     -   Includes comprehensive error handling (type guards, HTTP status mapping, content safety checks).
-    -   Returns the AI-generated Thai response or a structured error.
+    -   Returns the AI-generated Thai response (potentially after translation) or a structured error.
-    -   (To be updated with `systemInstruction` for KhaRom persona).

-## Data Flow (Implemented for Core Chat)
+## Data Flow (Implemented for Core Chat with Translation Fallback)
 1.  **User Input:** User types a message in `MessageInput.tsx` (within `ChatScreen.tsx`).
 2.  **Send Action:** User presses send button. `MessageInput.tsx` calls `onSend` prop.
 3.  **Local Update & API Request:** `ChatScreen.tsx`'s `handleSendMessage` function: